KyakuwaPeninnah/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 0x0E.
-SQL - More queries in SQL
+SQL - More queries in SQL discussed